adobe-dmeservices/custom-metadata/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or recordings (links ideally) to help explain your problem.

 **XMP Metadata**
 Attach raw XMP metadata (if applicable).